 NHS England also announced that Anne Longfield OBE, Children’s Commissioner for England, will chair an independent oversight board to scrutinise and support the work of the taskforce.

 We warmly welcome NHS England’s announcement that it will introduce a new independent taskforce to improve specialist children and young people’s inpatient services in England.
-Anne Longfield OBE, Children’s Commissioner for England, is a strong champion for the rights of children with a learning disability and/or autism and we welcome her appointment as chair.
-We look forward to continuing to work with her to ensure that children and young people can get the support they need in their community to stop them from reaching crisis point.
+Anne Longfield OBE, Children’s Commissioner for England, is a strong champion for the rights Rights are the things everyone should be allowed to do like have a say, or go to school. of children with a learning disability and/or autism and we welcome her appointment as chair.
+We look forward to continuing to work with her to ensure that children and young people can get the support they need in their community A community is the people and places in an area. to stop them from reaching crisis point.

 We hope that this taskforce will help release the 245 children with a learning disability and/or autism who are locked away in inpatient units.
 This number has more than doubled in four years.
 We need to prevent children from being admitted into these institutions in the first place and enable those children who are currently locked away to come back home to their loved ones.